chnyda/taikungoclient/client/docs/ProjectFullListDto.md

 HasTanzuReleaseVersion returns a boolean if a field has been set.

-### SetTanzuReleaseVersionNil

-`func (o *ProjectFullListDto) SetTanzuReleaseVersionNil(b bool)`

- SetTanzuReleaseVersionNil sets the value for TanzuReleaseVersion to be an explicit nil

-### UnsetTanzuReleaseVersion
-`func (o *ProjectFullListDto) UnsetTanzuReleaseVersion()`

-UnsetTanzuReleaseVersion ensures that no value is present for TanzuReleaseVersion, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)